abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 ---
 title       : Introduction
-description : This is a brief preface attachments :
+description : This is a brief preface, explaining the rationale for using RStudio and git. attachments :